 Kabam asked Google’s international team to help launch its most popular game.
 The team created localized campaigns for the game’s launch, and provided invaluable cultural insights and industry benchmarks for each of Kabam’s target countries.
 They developed a go-to-market strategy centred around YouTube because of its wide scale reach across Asia Pacific.
 The team also used Search campaigns to engage users who were interested in the Marvel Comic Universe.

 The expansion strategy deployed by the Google team allowed for a quick, effective scaling of the game in all markets.
 YouTube proved to be the strongest driver of the launch downloads for Marvel Contest of Champions in terms of volume and high-quality users.
 As a result, the game reached the top 10 in the download charts for its category on both iOS and Android in the focus-markets.

 Google's international team helped Kabam analyse the results of its marketing performance.
 The team focused on prioritizing Google’s ad channels and products based on how they performed in each market to increase the lifetime value to its new user.

 “We didn’t know the potential of our own marketing until we explored and tested.
 Now we know the strength and potential of each of the products, which allows us to plan our launches more creatively and effectively,” says Senior Marketing Manager of User Acquisition at Kabam regarding Google's analysis of Kabam's marketing performance.

 Kabam's Google Search campaigns were a great success, with the channel growing from $0 to $3 million in under a year.
 The cost-per-install metrics were among the lowest of any Kabam campaign, and the high quality of users coming through Search made it the company’s highest ROI channel.

-Thanks to the results of the Asia Pacific launch, Kabam plans to continue to expand their YouTube marketing alongside Search, and continue their expansion into new countries.
+Thanks to the results of the Asia Pacific launch, Kabam plans to continue to expand its YouTube marketing alongside Search, and continue its expansion into new countries.